sinedied/a11y-ai/README.md

-  -c, --char-diff       Use character diff instead of patch-like diff -r, --report          Generate a report instead of fixing files -o, --format <format> Report format [html, md] (default: html) --verbose             Show detailed logs
+  -c, --char-diff       Use character diff instead of patch-like diff -r, --report          Generate a report instead of fixing files -o, --format <format> Report format [html, md] (default: html) --api                 Use specified API URL --verbose             Show detailed logs
   --help                Show this help
 ```

+You can also set the API URL using the `A11Y_AI_API` environment variable.

 ## Automated reports